day8/re-frame/docs/Flows.md

 Notes:

 - `:inputs` is a map from keywords (identifiers) to `app-db` paths
-- When the values at the `:inputs` paths change, the an `:output` function is called to calculate a new derived value.
+- When the values at the `:inputs` paths change, the `:output` function is called to calculate a new derived value.
 It is called with two args:
     - any previously calculated derived value  (ignored in the code above)
     - a map with the same keys as `:inputs` and, for each, the current value from `app-db` at the associated path.
 - The newly calculated, returned, derived value (`width` in the example - the output of the function call) is put back into `app-db` at `:path`